 The NBA Club will provide in the Arena a permanent monument, plaque or similar form of recognition, the form, design and location of which shall be mutually acceptable to the NBA Club and the Partnership, that includes the names of the persons involved in the Partnership from a list submitted by the Partnership and a statement recognizing the contribution of those persons to the building of the Arena.

+The NBA Club will recognize the Partnership and each Partner collectively for their civic contribution in helping the new Arena to become a reality during each home regular season game for the first month of the first season the NBA Club plays in the new Arena.

+In addition, the NBA Club will recognize each Partner separately at a home game during the first season the NBA Club plays in the new Arena by dedicating that game to the Partner in recognition for its contribution to the Houston community in helping to revitalize downtown Houston.

 Termination; Assignment.

-The NBA Club=s obligations to the Partnership and its Partners will terminate upon the earlier to occur of (i) a termination of the proposed Arena letter agreement between the Sports Authority and the NBA Club, (ii) in the event of any default by the Partnership with respect to the proposed financing to be provided by the Partnership or (iii) the end of the Rockets= 2004-2005 NBA season.
+The NBA Club=s obligations to the Partnership and its Partners will terminate upon the earlier to occur of (i) a termination of the proposed Arena letter agreement between the Sports Authority and the NBA Club or (ii) in the event of any default by the Partnership with respect to the proposed financing to be provided by the Partnership.

 The rights of the Partnership and the Partners may not be assigned, directly or indirectly, except to entities which are wholly owned or controlled by, or under common control with, an existing Partner.
 Only current Partners and future partners mutually approved by the Partnership and the NBA Club will be entitled to participate in the opportunities described herein and such rights will only continue so long as such Partners remain Partners in the Partnership.